HL7/davinci-ecdx/input/pagecontent/background.md

 #### Actors and Roles

-- The Payer or External Provider System acts in the role of a *data consumer*
+- The Payer or External Provider System acts in the role of a *data consumer*.
-- The Provider system acts in the role of a *data source*
+- The Provider system acts in the role of a *data source*[^*].
 - A human practitioner involved in approving/filtering the information provided.
   - A pre-existing agreement could be in place that allows data to be shared *without* human intervention.

+[^*]: Using an HIE as a data source:  The payer's health record needs to be attributed based on the actual contributing provider.
+In other words, the record needs to be attributed to the individual that made the assertion.
+If an *Electronic Health Information Exchange* (HIE) retains that information in a non-repudiable manner, then it would be acceptable for a payer's health record to be based on an aggregation created by an HIE.
+However, not all HIEs do this (and not for all records).
+Where attribution is not present or non-repudiable, then HIE content is *not acceptable* for most payer use-cases.
+{:.bg-warning}

 Figure 2 below illustrates the general workflow for the exchange of clinical data between a Payer (or Provider) system and a Provider system.